Technical SEO

 For hreflang implementation and international URL structure, see the International SEO guide.

-Why technical SEO matters
+Why does technical SEO matter?

 Technical issues act as a ceiling on everything else.
 You can produce the best content in your niche and earn links from the highest-authority domains, but if crawlers can’t access your pages, or if page experience signals are poor, those efforts are undermined at the foundation.